mo7zayed/mail-sender/README.md

 # A mail sender
-Sending mails with base64 attachments
+Send mails asynchronously using (Laravel/Horizon/Redis) with Integration tests

 # Installation
 - Clone the repo